New Beginnings in Littleton

 Exploring While There is Time

-One typical morning Whitney was enjoying her coffee, Cherios and the Today show when this was the view out of the patio window.
+view out of the patio window.
 This is a daily adventure of people in Colorado.
-Not for us quite yet. |
+Not for us quite yet.

 For example, where to go to church?
 It can be a difficult decision, especially when two people must decide on one place.
 We have visited three churches now and were unsuccessful at visiting our fourth.
 Our second visit is a definite no but the other two are considerations.
 One thing that is different in CO, among other things, is churches.
 Almost all of them are recent plants and comtemporary, and the ones that are older and traditional look small and seem empty.
 Also, with all of these new churches comes technology.
 This past week we visited a cool church called Denver United, which conventiently meets on the University of Denver campus, so they could share the DU initials.
 The church meets in an auditorium.
 The pastor got up to begin preaching and we wondered why he wasn't carrying a Bible onto the stage.
 I mean, how can one preach without the Word?
 Well, an iphone can take care of that.
 He pulls it out and begins reading the Word off of it.
 I don't know why but it felt so uncomfortable to see some preach while looking down at his phone.
 But, he did preach a good message (whitney said the part about the good message; james was not as impressed).
 I guess that is where technology is taking the church.